-C. DCAA Performance Evaluation Process.
+C. DCAA Performance Evaluation Process

 The Parties have developed an agreed-upon performance evaluation process for employees in the DCAA Bargaining Unit.
-During the term of this MOU, the Parties will continue to meet and confer and use their best efforts to agree upon performance evaluations for the employees and the performance evaluation process.
 As such, during the term of this MOU, the Office will conduct performance evaluations consistent with the procedures developed by the Parties.

-Grievance Procedure
+ARTICLE 15: Grievance Procedure